JuliaDataScience/JuliaDataScience/contents/data_vis_makie_glmakie.md

 Finally, our journey doing 3D plots has come to an end.
 You can combine everything we exposed here to create amazing 3D images!
-Now, it's time to dig into the basic rules to create animations.